phoenixdhr/phoenixdhr/README.md

 <h3>🧑‍💻 About me:</h3>

-- 🌱 I’m currently learning Next.js, SDK Moralis, Rust, and Substrate
+- 🌱 I’m currently learning Rust, Substrate, Next.js
 - 👯 I’m looking to collaborate on decentralized projects.
 - 📫 How to reach me: dreyess@uni.pe
 - 🔮 As I look to the future, I am committed to continuing my professional growth and development, with a particular focus on blockchain and web3.